Mugna0990/RL-Car-Navigation-from-scratch/readme.md

     * Propagating the error signals backward through the network.
     * Accumulating gradients for each layer.
     * Instructing each layer to update its weights and biases using its optimizer.
-* Handles saving and loading of the entire network state (all layers' weights, biases, and optimizer states).
+* Handles saving and loading of the entire network state.

 ### Layer

-Each `Layer` object in the `NeuralNetwork`:
-* Manages its own weights and biases, initialized using a normal distribution (He initialization implied).
+* Manages its own weights and biases, initialized using a normal distribution.
 * Computes its output during the forward pass, applying a ReLU activation function for hidden layers and a linear activation for the output layer.
 * Calculates and accumulates gradients for its weights and biases during backpropagation (`outputLayerNodeValues` for the output layer, `hiddenLayerNodeValues` for hidden layers).
 * Contains an `AdamOptimizer` instance to update its parameters.